abhishek2000123/Finbot/README.md

 bot:-Walmart,WMT,23
 ```

-### Get the cost of your total invesment in a compnay with realtime values
+### Get the cost of your total investment in a compnay with realtime values

-user input:-What is the cost of my invesment in Walmart
+user input:-What is the cost of my investment in Walmart

 ```sh
 Bot:-The amount you have invested is 3342.13 USD